samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 Wordpress has an **ENDLESS** collection of themes.
 Using a theme lets you instantly style your website without ever needing to code or draw anything yourself.

-You can also tweak the themes to customise them and make them look like how you want them.
+You can also tweak the themes to customize them and make them look like how you want them.

 Here are some recommendations: